behan101/Threat-Hunting-Scenario-Tor/Threat-Hunting-Scenario-Tor-Event-Creation.md

 // User shopping list was created and, changed, or deleted DeviceFileEvents
 | where DeviceName == "threat-hunt-bra"
-| where FileName contains "shopping-list.txt"
+| where FileName contains "tor-shopping-list.txt"
 ```

 ---